prateekkapoor/proof-of-concepts/batch-processing/README.md

-# batch poc-screens-service
+# batch poc-service
-batch processing systems
+batch poc system
 ## Configuration
 There is a section in the `firebase config object <https://firebase.google.com/docs/functions/config-env>`_ that we need to declare: